On November 15th — what would have been his birthday — I wrote about and remembered my brother, the man the world knew as "Macho Man" Randy Savage.

-Because of Hogan, I got my biggest break and got to be in main events for four months before WrestleMania VI which was in Toronto.
-They even used me and Mr. Perfect to have the match with Ultimate Warrior, so I was a part of wrestling history.
+Because of Hogan, I got my biggest break and got to be in main events for four months before WrestleMania VI, which was in Toronto.
+They even used Mr. Perfect and me to have the match with Ultimate Warrior, so I was a part of wrestling history.

 In Memory of My Brother, Randy Savage

 Some people think my brother was a wild man, but give him credit for not beating the heck out of Chief Jay Strongbow and Pat Patterson on the same day.
-Give him credit, instead, for picking up the phone and calling WCW and leaving the WWF like a gentleman.
-Vince McMahon is the most successful man I have ever met but you have to give credit to my brother for being able to work out bringing Slim Jim over to WCW along with him.
+Instead, give him credit for picking up the phone and calling WCW and leaving the WWF like a gentleman.
+Vince McMahon is the most successful man I have ever met, but you have to give credit to my brother for being able to work out, bringing Slim Jim over to WCW along with him.

-The one thing about Randy that I want the fans to know is if there was a word to describe him it would be conscientious.
-He got it from my mom and he got it from my dad.
+The one thing about Randy that I want the fans to know is if there were a word to describe him, it would be conscientious.
+He got it from my mom, and he got it from my dad.
 He tried to pass that along with me every day and every way, no matter what he was doing.

 Randy wouldn’t want to be remembered not only for his accomplishments in the ring but for his part in these wonderful charities.